-They shouldn't be.
 Vaginal dryness doesn't necessarily mean you're not turned on.
-It can be caused by normal hormonal changes during a woman's menstrual cycle.
-It's a common side effect of medication, from chemotherapy to asthma inhalers to over-the-counter antihistamines.
-The chemicals in your shower gel, perfume, or the detergent used to wash your skivvies might even be to blame.
+Normal hormonal changes during a woman's menstrual cycle can cause this.
+It's also a common side effect of medication—from chemotherapy, to asthma inhalers, to over-the-counter antihistamines.
+The chemicals in your shower gel, perfume, or the detergent used to wash your skivvies are also to blame.

-"I think that there can be a stigma when a woman wants to introduce lube into the relationship," says Suzanne Kongkeo, Sr. Sales & Marketing Manager at Astroglide.
-"Sometimes she thinks a) there's something wrong with her medically, or b) that her partner's not getting her worked up, and she doesn't want to hurt his feelings."
+"I think that there is sometimes a stigma when a woman wants to introduce lube into the relationship," says Suzanne Kongkeo, Senior Sales & Marketing Manager at Astroglide.
+"Sometimes the woman thinks a) there's something wrong with her medically, or b) that her partner's not getting her worked up enough, but she doesn't want to hurt his feelings."

 Brought to you in partnership with Astroglide.